If you have always fancied making chocolates at home why not start with Mendiants?

 How do you make mendiants?

-Mendiants are a great way to break into the confection world and flex your creative muscles — churn out a batch and see where your chocolate craving takes you.
+Mendiants are a great way to break into the confectionary world and excerise your individual creativity — craft out your first batch and see where your chocolate takes you.

 Try making some yourself click this link